george-austin/POC_WIPRO/readme.md

 Code for the WIPRO project "Schadenserkennung bei Büchern mit Hilfe von Machine Learning" at HSLU HS 2023

 ## Important files
 * [train.py](https://github.com/george-austin/POC_WIPRO/blob/main/train.py) - Used to train the model.
-The training data should be located in the following datasets directory
+The training data should be located in the following datasets, as explained in "Explanation of directories"
 * [test.py](https://github.com/george-austin/POC_WIPRO/blob/main/test.py) - Used to run the model to detect damage
 * [wipro_gui.py](https://github.com/george-austin/POC_WIPRO/blob/main/wipro_gui.py) - analysis tool - used to rate damage the model detected and then retrain the model.
 Options: TP / FP